2025–26 F.C. Motagua season

 The 2025–26 season will be F.C.
 Motagua's 79th season in existence and the club's 60th consecutive season in the top fight of Honduran football.
 In addition to the domestic league, the club will also compete in the 2025 CONCACAF Central American Cup.

 Overview

 The club will try to improve their 2024–25 season where they won one out of four tournaments they competed on.
 On 11 August, DT Diego Vásquez was sacked due to poor results and was replaced by Javier López.
 On 28 October, the club lost 1–4 on aggregate to C.S.
 Cartaginés in the 2025 CONCACAF Central American Cup play-in stage, thus missing the chance to qualify to the 2026 CONCACAF Champions Cup.
+On 17 December, after a 0–2 defeat in the group stage against C.D.
+Olimpia, the club was officially eliminated from the Apertura tournament.
+On 24 May, the club obtained its 20th league title after defeating C.D.
+Marathón in the Clausura finals.

 Kits

 The 2025–26 home, away and third kits were published on 11 July.